 In advanced cases when more than one layer has a range property defined, the extent of the range slider will cover all values from all layers.
 This means that you will need to consider the active range for all layers in your map when working with multiple layers with ranges.
 This workflow is usually best suited for layers that share common schema elements, for example, if several layers in the map contain an Occupancy attribute.

 Example use case—Combine multiple views with locked ranges

-If you have more than one range defined for a layer, you will notice you have the control to choose which of these is actively displayed by the slider.
-By default, on the Layer Properties dialog box, the first range added is connected to the range slider, and all subsequently added ranges for that layer are turned on or off with a lock symbol.
-This only means they act like a definition query applied to the layer but are not actively displayed.
-You can switch which is the active range by clicking the icon on the properties page, or switch the Active Range selection on the Range tab.
+If you have more than one range defined for a layer, you will notice you have the ability to choose which of these is actively displayed by the slider.
+By default, on the Properties dialog box, the first range added is connected to the range slider, and all subsequently added ranges for that layer are turned on or off with a lock symbol.
+This only means that they act like a definition query applied to the layer but are not actively displayed.
+You can switch the active range by clicking the button on the properties page, or switch the Active Range selection on the Range tab.

 Range properties are applied per view.
 You can have the same layer appear in two views, but have the range definition set differently to show different values per view.
 For example, you are interested in the available rental space in a building with a room capacity of more than four people and less than four people.
 Using two views, you can display the same layer with the building floors as a range, and the room occupancy as a range.
 You can use the range slider to scroll through the floors of the building and view the available rooms at the occupancy you are interested in, per view.